Gusto/semantic-release/README.md

   </a>
 </p>

+## **PLEASE READ:** This fork is only for use in a very specific Gusto use case.
+Please use the original [semantic-release](https://github.com/semantic-release/semantic-release)

 **semantic-release** automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

 This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](http://semver.org) specification.